As of 07/24/2020

 The Jewish Federation of Greater Philadelphia is committed to providing essential resources for our community during the international crisis caused by the COVID-19 Coronavirus.
-On March 17th, we established the COVID-19 Emergency Fund, supported by gifts from our community, including matching grants with private foundations.
+On March 17th, we established an Emergency Response Fund, supported by gifts from our community, including matching grants with private foundations.
 Our Jewish Federation Real Estate (JFRE) group leveraged their JFRE fund for an additional Emergency Campaign.

-Combined, through the generosity of our community members, we have raised and leveraged more than $1,600,000 and made grants for critical services totaling more than $835,000.
+Combined, through the generosity of our community members, we have raised and leveraged approximately $2,100,000 and made grants and facilitated matching grants for critical services totaling more than $1,700,000.

 - Abramson Senior Care, to provide ongoing food and supplies for 65 elderly adult day participants that are homebound